kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ### Initialize Tabs for custom components

-We utilize the ReadOnlyTable component from the Kintone UI Component library to create the Tabs content.<br>
+We use the Tabs component feature to display different custom tables(create with ReadOnlyTable component from the Kintone UI Component library) depending on the tab.<br>
-We create three ReadOnlyTable components: Sales Records, Task Management, and Sales Orders.<br>
+When the tab is clicked, the Tabs component will automatically show the corresponding custom table and hide the rest of the tables.<br>
-We also define a `createContent()` function that takes an array of components and adds them to a container with inner padding.<br>
+We use the `createContent()` function that takes an array of components and adds them to a container with inner padding.<br>
 Finally, we call the `createTabs()` function to create the tabs and call the `addTabsToDOM()` function to add them to the specified space.

 ```javascript